Ugh, it’s time for yet another attempt at losing weight.

 - Keto Diet: Remove an entire macronutrient from your diet (carbs).

-- Plant-based Diet: Only eat vegetables and foods from plants.
+- Plant-based Diet: Only eat foods from plants.

 - Carnivore Diet: Only eat meat!
 Eliminate everything else.